Which Airlines Allow Emotional Support Animals

 One of the key differences between service animals and emotional support animals is that service animals are almost always dogs (or occasionally miniature horses).
 According to the Americans With Disabilities Act, they can accompany their owners into nearly all public places.

 These animals are specially trained to perform tasks relating to a person’s disability.
 This can include anything from a guide dog assisting a visually impaired person to a hearing dog assisting a deaf person.
-Service dogs can be trained to help their owners in the event of an epileptic fit, a sudden drop in blood sugar, or a panic attack.
+Service dogs can be trained to help their owners in the event of an epileptic event, a sudden drop in blood sugar, or a panic attack.
 Service dogs often aid qualified individuals with physical disabilities but may also help individuals with mental and emotional disabilities.

 The critical difference between a psychiatric service dog and an ESA is the amount of training they have completed.
 Although there is no expectation of training or behavior for an ESA, a service dog must be trained to a high standard to carry out practical tasks and have impeccable behavior in public.